E-Toll (Indonesia)

-e-toll or e-toll card is an Indonesian contactless smart card used by toll road drivers to pay the toll fee.
+e-toll or e-toll card, now officially as Mandiri e-money, is an Indonesian contactless smart card used by toll road drivers to pay the toll fee.
 The card is issued by Bank Mandiri in cooperation with 3 toll operators (PT Jasa Marga Tbk, PT Citra Marga Nusaphala Persada Tbk and PT Marga Mandala Sakti).
 This card used the RFID system.

-The card can be used to pay toll fee at almost all toll roads at Sumatra, Java, Borneo and Bali.
+The card can be used to pay the toll fee at almost all toll roads at Sumatra, Java, Borneo and Bali.

 Purchase and top-up

-Now, this card can also be used to pay toll fee at Jakarta–Cikampek Road (Gate Pondokgede Barat & Pondokgede Timur) and Jakarta Outer Ring Road (JORR).
+Now, this card can also be used to pay the toll fee at Jakarta–Cikampek Road (Gate Pondokgede Barat & Pondokgede Timur) and Jakarta Outer Ring Road (JORR).
 Next projects, all Toll Road can accept e-Toll Card payment system.

-e-Toll Card can be purchased at all Bank Mandiri and Indomaret outlets at Jabodetabek Area (Jakarta–Bogor–Depok–Tangerang–Bekasi) and several toll gates' offices.
+e-Toll Card can be purchased at all Bank Mandiri and Indomaret outlets in the Jabodetabek Area (Jakarta–Bogor–Depok–Tangerang–Bekasi) and several toll gates' offices.

 It can be reloaded from range Rp 100,000 - Rp 1,000,000.
 This card also can be reloaded from Bank Mandiri's e-channels : ATM Mandiri (cash and non-cash), Internet Banking Mandiri, SMS Banking Mandiri, and EDC Mandiri.